Oligonucleotide Therapeutic Analysis and Development Support Services

 Oligonucleotide therapeutic analysis for identity, purity, quality, strength, structure characterisation, physicochemical properties and bioanalysis supporting antisense & other oligo product development

-Oligonucleotide development registration and quality control requires robust and accurate analytical characterisation to confirm identity, determine safety, efficacy, purity, quality, and strength and also to identify and quantify contaminants.
-Oligo-based therapeutics such as oligo-based drugs (siRNA, antisense oligonucleotides (DNA-like) or aptamer) are gaining increasing interest with a strong development pipeline evident.
+Oligonucleotide therapeutic analysis is an important component of drug development, registration and quality control.
+Robust and accurate analytical characterisation is required to confirm identity, determine safety, efficacy, purity, quality, and strength and also to identify and quantify contaminants.
+Oligo-based therapeutics such as oligo-based drugs (RNA, antisense oligonucleotides (DNA-like) or aptamer) are gaining increasing interest with a strong development pipeline evident.

 Given the sheer complexity and diversity in the types of oligonucleotides in clinical development, including differences in length, chemical modifications, conjugation and other features, a range of diverse analytical approaches are required.

-Our teams use mass spectrometry (MS) methods to determine the molecular weight of the oligo, typically using electrospray (ES) or Matrix Assisted Laser Desorption Ionization-Time of Flight (MALDI-TOF) techniques.
+Our teams use mass spectrometry (MS) methods to determine the molecular weight of the oligo, typically using electrospray ionisation (ESI).
+High resolution accurate-mass spectrometry (Orbitrap, QToF) allows accurate mass spec data (HRAM) to be generated to support characterisation requirements.
 We also provide a full set of physicochemical property testing including optical rotation, pH, pKa, and moisture content.

 Oligonucleotide Identity, Structure and Characterization